-The Rural Services Network is a membership organisation devoted to safeguarding and improving services in rural communities across England.
+The Rural Services Network is an organisation devoted to safeguarding and improving services in rural communities across England.

-- Representing the case for a better deal for rural service provision
+• To represent the case for a better deal for service provision

 The term 'predominately rural' refers to counties and Local Authority districts with at least 50 percent of their population living in rural settlements (ie. rural towns, villages, hamlets and dispersed dwellings) as identified in the Office for National Statistics' rural definition, and including larger market towns as identified in the Defra classification of Local Authority districts.
 The term ' significant rural' refers to those Local Authorities who are between 25% and 50% rural under the same classification.
 The rural definition and classification were devised by the Rural Evidence Research Centre (RERC) at Birkbeck College.
 Further information on these can be found on the RERC website at www.rerc.ac.uk